-The precision measurement of these two processes catalyzes the studies of strong-field QED and nonlinear QED (see Greiner et al.'s textbook~\cite{Greiner:1992bv} and recent reviews in Refs.~\cite{Hartin:2018egj,Fedotov:2022ely}).
-When the strength of the laser electromagnetic plane wave is intense enough, the nonlinear contributions from the higher-order terms in the scattering would become important.
-The benefit of this absorption of more than one photon is that the resultant scattering cross section is much more sizable (in unit of barn) than those of the usual QED processes in beam collisions.
+The precision measurement of these two processes has catalyzed the studies of strong-field QED and nonlinear QED (see Greiner et al.'s textbook~\cite{Greiner:1992bv} and recent reviews in Refs.~\cite{Hartin:2018egj,Fedotov:2022ely}).
+When the strength of the laser's electromagnetic plane wave is sufficiently intense, the nonlinear contributions from the higher-order terms in the scattering process become important.
+The benefit of absorbing more than one photon is that the resultant scattering cross section is significantly larger (in unit of barn) than those of conventional QED processes in beam collisions.

-In this work, we propose to search for DM using laser assisted Compton scattering process.
-A high-energy electron beam collides with an intense laser pulse of a number of optical photons and then decays to a pair of DM particles
+In this work, we propose to search for DM using the laser-assisted Compton scattering process.
+A high-energy electron beam collides with an intense laser pulse containing a number of optical photons and then decays into a pair of DM particles

 where we assume Dirac-type fermionic DM denoted by $\chi$ and its anti-particle $\overline{\chi}$.
-Unlike the QED Compton scattering, the final states in our case is composed of one single visible electron and the missing transverse momentum carried away by the DM pair.
+Unlike in the QED Compton scattering, the final states in our case are composed of one single visible electron and the missing transverse momentum carried away by the DM pair.
 It is analogous to the characteristic mono-electron signature at colliders~\cite{Bai:2012xg,Ma:2024aoc,ATLAS:2014wra,CMS:2014fjm}.
 We consider the leptophilic DM scenario in an effective field theory (EFT) framework~\cite{Brod:2017bsw}.
-The DM-electron interactions are parametrized by the effective high-dimensional operators and the ultraviolet (UV) cutoff scale.
-The scattering production of fermionic DM pair will be calculated for effective DM operators of different bilinear products.
-We will show the sensitivities of laser induced Compton scattering to the effective cutoff scale as a function of the DM mass and compare with direct detection experiments.
+The DM-electron interactions are parametrized by high-dimensional effective operators and the ultraviolet (UV) cutoff scale.
+The scattering production of a fermionic DM pair will be calculated for effective DM operators of different bilinear products.
+We will show the sensitivities of laser induced Compton scattering to the effective cutoff scale as a function of the DM mass and compare them with direct detection experiments.

 This paper is organized as follows.
-In Sec.~\ref{sec:DMEFT}, we review the EFT operators for DM-electron interaction and the characteristics of laser induced Compton scattering to DM pair.
-We present the detailed calculations of the relevant Compton scattering for different EFT operators in Sec.~\ref{sec:Calc}.
+In Sec.~\ref{sec:DMEFT}, we review the EFT operators for DM-electron interaction and the characteristics of laser induced Compton scattering for DM pair production.
+We present the detailed calculations of the relevant Compton scattering processes for different EFT operators in Sec.~\ref{sec:Calc}.
 The results of sensitivity reach for the UV cutoff scale are then shown in Sec.~\ref{sec:results}.
 Our conclusions are drawn in Sec.~\ref{sec:Con}.